Azure/azure-sdk-for-net/sdk/core/Azure.Core/README.md

 ### Reporting Errors ```RequestFailedException```

 When a service call fails `Azure.RequestFailedException` would get thrown.
-The exception type provides `Status` property with an HTTP status code and `ErrorCode` property with a service-specific error code.
+The exception type provides a Status property with an HTTP status code an an ErrorCode property with a service-specific error code.

 ```C# Snippet:RequestFailedException
 try